 2 – In a big, deep mixing bowl, whisk the dry ingredients together.

-3 – Add the fat to the dry ingredients.
-Using your fingertips, crumble each piece of fat individually (this is very important if you want to get a good rise and flakiness).
-Once all the fat has been incorporated, make a well in the center of the mixture, add the buttermilk.
-Using a fork, blend it all together until it combines thoroughly.
-If it doesn’t come together, incorporate one or two tablespoons of the cold water.
+3 – Grate the frozen butter directly into your bowl of dry ingredients.
+Stir well with a fork (avoid touching the dough to keep it cold), make a well in the center of the mixture then add the buttermilk.
+With the fork, blend it all together until it combines thoroughly – but don’t overwork the dough.
 Working quickly with your hands, shape the dough into a ball.
 Cover with plastic wrap and refrigerate for at least 10 minutes.

 “Don’t be too rough on that dough.”Mildred Williams

 4 – Flour a work surface and a rolling pin.
 Gently roll out the chilled dough to about 1 inch thickness.
 Fold the dough in half and gently roll it out again.
 Repeat – being sure to treat the dough carefully.
-(Too much contact with the heat of your hands will cause the fat to melt prematurely.)
-After rolling and folding the dough three times, you should end up with a final, rolled-out dough of about 1 1/4″ thick.
-(The thicker the final dough, the higher your biscuits will be – but don’t go overboard!)
+After rolling and folding the dough four times, you should end up with a final, rolled-out dough of about 1 inch thick.
+(The thicker the final dough, the higher your biscuits will rise.)

-Please FOLLOW me! (form is at the bottom of this page)
+Please FOLLOW me! (using the form on this page)

 © All Rights Reserved